 Vidant hosted a Pamlico County Community Health event on Aug.
 27 at Pamlico County Community College with great support from many local leaders and organizations.
 Pamlico County government, the Pamlico County Health Department and Pamlico County Community College all played a vital role in making the event possible.

-Jennifer Lewis, community health improvement coordinator for Vidant Beaufort Hospital, said screenings and wellness checks events like these are crucial to making sure community members are staying on top of their health.
+Jennifer Lewis, community health improvement coordinator for Vidant Beaufort, said screenings and wellness checks events like these are crucial to making sure community members are staying on top of their health.
 She said that people will often go through everyday life feeling completely healthy while chronic illnesses like hypertension and diabetes go unchecked.

 “We want to help identify some of those risk factors and maybe here we can share something with an individual that will get their attention,” Lewis said.
 “Hopefully we can get them in to see a physician and maybe make some changes in their diet, in their physical activity and if they need to get medication, that too.”